Technigo/project-react-native-app/README.md

 I started making a sketch on how it would look on the screen, how many screens that would be included and which components I would make.
 Next step was to create the array of activities that the app would generate activities from.

-I used React Navigation, a Lottie animation and I downloaded a font.
+I used React Navigation and styled components to style the app.
+I imported a Lottie animation and I downloaded a font.

 ## View it live